-- 4. Enter the following: (fields marked with pare required) - Telephone number and username: The account number used to call the telephone within the system. - Description: description of the new telephone line.
-This displays on the Telephone lines menu, next to the telephone username.
+- 4. Enter the following: (fields marked with → are required) - ▼ Telephone number and username: The account number used to call the telephone within the system. - Description: Description of the new telephone line.
+This displays on the Telephone lines menu, next to the telephone username. - MAC address: A valid MAC address of the telephone, for example, 00:11:22:33:44:55-1.
+This is the MAC address of the handset associated with the telephone number.

-- MAC address of the telephone: A valid MAC address, for example, 00:11:22:33:44:55-1.
-This is the MAC address of the handset associated with the telephone number. - Provisioning template: template to use (only when system is configured for provisioning).
+- Provisioning template: template to use (only when system is configured for provisioning).
 Select Automatic to let the system choose the best template.
-The other choices are restricted to the provisioning templates configured in section 22, Provisioning. - Provisioning data: Data provided by the system owner; this data is used to provision a specific model of SIP handset. - SIP ping telephone: select whether or not to send SIP OPTIONS pings to the telephone.
-This is not normally required. - Only allow from source IP address(es): required source IP address or range of addresses.
+The other choices are restricted to the provisioning templates configured in section 23, Provisioning. - Provisioning data: Data provided by the system owner; this data is used to provision a specific model of SIP handset. - SIP ping telephone: Select whether or not to send SIP OPTIONS pings to the telephone.
+This is not normally required. - Only allow from source IP address(es): Required source IP address or range of addresses.
 Ranges can be specified using CIDR netmasks, for example "192.168.0.0/16".
-Multiple address and/or ranges can be entered, separated by spaces and/or commas, for example "10.0.0.0/8, 192.168.1.1" - Owner: Telephone owner.
+Multiple address and/or ranges can be entered, separated by spaces and/or commas, for example "10.0.0.0/8, 192.168.1.1" - Expect to be registered: If the value is set to yes, the system sends an alert and flags the telephone line when it is not registered.
+If this value is set to no, there is no alert or red flag. - → Owner: Telephone owner.
 The owner must be one of the people enrolled in the system.
-Click the green arrow to the right of the drop-down menu to display the person's details. - Change password/Password repeat: SIP password. - 5.
-Scroll down the form to the Features section.
+Click the green arrow to the right of the drop-down menu to display the person's details. - Password/Password repeat: SIP password. - 5.
+Scroll down the form to the Line Settings section.